ParthShitole/BITSCTF-2023/Messed Up/README.md

 Flag:BITSCTF{P1x3l_1357}

-Note: As a Bonus I have also uploaded the image encryption script
+Note: As a Bonus I have also uploaded the image encryption script.

 ## Author

-Anakin01
+Anakin01.